ln -sf ../Data

 PLINK does not provide a summary of individual heterozygosity.
 To assess this, we first prune the dataset by excluding highly correlated SNPs, as they reduce analysis power.
 We use --indep-pairwise <window size>['kb'] <step size (variant ct)> <r^2 threshold>

-to prune SNPs, excluding high inversion regions (--exclude
+to prune SNPs in high Linkage Disequilibrium, excluding high inversion regions (--exclude

 with Data/inversion.txt